Midoriya-Gh0st/speechrecorder/readme.md

 in Python which should be system-agnostic.
 Tested using Python 3.7, but 3.6+ should work well.

-This code is set up to record Arctic A, but it is easy to adopt it for other texts.
+This code is set up to record scripts in Festival utts.data format.

-Current version only saves one take.
-If you redo a part, it will overwrite the previous take.

 This code is not the prettiest, I just wanted a quick tool that works.
-I do think all the bits around it (like saving multiple takes or loading different utterances) should be very easy to add if you know some python.
 Currently this tool spins up a separate process that handles audio recording/playback.
 I tried using a simple thread for this, but portaudio would not find the ASIO driver for my audio interface then.
-If anyone can figure out how to make this work with threads, that would be better (no while True: loop needed).
+If anyone can figure out how to make this work with threads, that would be better (no while
+True: loop needed).

 ## Prerequisites
 Python packages: